HOW TO APPLY

 The transformative AMIGOS experience starts before leaving home.

-With 55+ years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+With over 60 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips volunteers with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
-The Washington, DC Chapter training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.
-Training sessions are facilitated by the Training Team and include guests from the community and the Washington, DC Chapter Board of Directors.
+The Washington DC Chapter training is youth-led, experiential learning that prepares volunteers for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help volunteers succeed beyond AMIGOS.
+Training sessions are facilitated by the Training Team and include guests from the community and the Washington DC Chapter Board of Directors.

 SERVICE LEARNING

-The Washington, DC Chapter incorporates service-learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
+The Washington DC Chapter incorporates service-learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
 Service‐learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-As part of one of the overnight retreats, volunteers will work with a local Washington, DC organization that serves the Latino community in the area.
+As part of training activities, participants will be expected to attend two volunteering activities with the student cohort.

 HIGHLIGHTS OF THE TRAINING PROGRAM INCLUDE: